AshrithSagar/CP212-DoCPS-2024/Labs/Exercise-2/README.md

     myputf  myputnum(num, 10, 2);
     ```

-    You may find myputnum-like functions in public-domain implementation of myprintf.
+    You may find `myputnum`-like functions in public-domain implementation of myprintf.
     However, you may find it easier to code afresh then porting them 😊

 ## Deliverables